EvanHahn/evanhahn-dot-com/_posts/2014-07-25-express-static-deep-dive.md

 Max-Age is another fun caching mechanism that Express supports, and it's a little different from ETags.

-With ETags, we can reduce the amount of bytes sent over the wire, but clients still have to make an HTTP request every time, just to make sure their cache is still valid.
-With Max-Age, the server basically says, "Here's a resource, and you don't even need to come back for it unless a week (or some specified amount of time) has passed".
+With ETags, we can *reduce* the amount of bytes sent over the wire, but clients still have to make an HTTP request every time, just to make sure their cache is still valid.
+With Max-Age, the server basically says, "Here's a resource, which you can cache for a week" (or however long you'd like).
 On one hand, it saves bandwidth, but on the other hand, the people making the server had better be pretty sure that the content will be good for a certain amount of time!

 Unlike ETags, Max-Age isn't itself an HTTP header.
 It tags along with a header called Cache-Control.
-If a server wanted to tell the client to cache something for one day (86400 seconds), it'd send a header like this:
+If a server wanted to tell the client to cache something for one day (86,400 seconds), it'd send a header like this:

     Cache-Control: public, max-age=86400